projectriff/projectriff.io/docs/v0.5/getting-started/minikube.md

 ### monitor your cluster

 At this point it is useful to monitor your cluster using a utility like `watch`.
-To install on a Mac
+To install on a Mac:

 ```sh
 brew install watch